-Throughout the intensive, blended summer school, international graduate students will come to Concordia to debate and experiment with the future of hype in science journalism.
+Throughout the intensive, blended summer school, international graduate students will debate and experiment with the future of hype in science journalism.

 With an emphasis on robust, evidence-based science journalism and multimedia techniques such as audio and video, Projected Futures 4 will spark interdisciplinary experimentation to contemplate and create new forms of scientific storytelling.